AdaCore/training_material/courses/comprehensive_rust_training/180_modules/05_paths.rst

    crates with a convenient, short path.

--  For the most part, only items that appear in a module need to be :rust:`use`\ 'd.
+-  For the most part, only items that appear in a module need to be :rust:`use`.
 However, a trait must be in scope to call any methods on that trait, even if a type implementing that trait is already in scope.
 For example, to use the :rust:`read_to_string` method on a type implementing the :rust:`Read` trait, you need to :rust:`use std::io::Read`.